 Many times in life, One-size-fits-all can be really great!
 It takes the stress out of finding the right fit and is often quick, easy and convenient.
 But when it comes to contact lenses, one-size-fits-all is not only an uncomfortable, but also a potentially damaging, concept that can result in serious vision and eye issues.
 Contact lenses generally sit directly on the cornea, making it very important that the measurements of your contact lenses are 100% accurate to ensure a comfortable, healthy fit.
 This will prevent eye infections and other eye conditions such as corneal abrasion, a painful scratch on the surface of the eye that can make even blinking uncomfortable!

 Switching from glasses to contacts or changing your contact lens prescription are processes best overseen by an eye care professional that will measure your eyes properly and find the best fit for you.
-Below, Dr. Lisa Mackey of Regional Eyecare in O'Fallon, Wentzville, Hillsboro, Cottleville, and Cave Springs/St. Peters, Missouri walks us through some of the most important parts and points of proper contact lens measurements and fitting.
+Below, Dr. Lisa Mackey of Regional Eyecare in Cottleville, Cuba, Hillsboro, O'Fallon/Highway K, O'Fallon/Winghaven, St. Peters, and Wentzville, MO walks us through some of the most important parts and points of proper contact lens measurements and fitting.

 In a case in which a patient has a hard-to-fit cornea, based on an unusual curvature of the eye, further computerized measurements are often taken using corneal topography, allowing a more precise picture of the shape of the corneal surface.

-With astigmatism the surface of the eye is irregular and causes poor focusing.
-In this case toric contact lenses, which are made specifically to correct the distortions of the eye caused by astigmatism and requires more detailed measurements than a standard lens.
+With astigmatism, the surface of the eye is irregular and causes poor focusing.
+In this case toric contact lenses, are made specifically to correct the distortions of the eye caused by astigmatism and require more detailed measurements than a standard lens.

 It is also important to get an accurate measurement of the pupil, the opening at the front of the eye where light enters, as well as the colored part of the eye, the iris.
 This is measured either with a ruler or with an automated device.